Some of the numbers presented in this website may not be the most recent available

 Most of the country is overlain by desert, predominantly desert plains and sand dunes in the south and hills in the north.
 In the extreme south a tropical climate exists near the edges of the Niger River Basin.
 Lake Chad in the southeast corner is shared between Niger, Nigeria, Chad, and Cameroon.

-Globalshift forecasts that oil production will increase steadily over the next decade.
+Globalshift forecasts that oil production will increase steadily.

 North and Northwest Africa